 "Why did I let them talk me into using that assigned ISBN?"

 "They said I could get a whole package for $999.
-They said I could get a free, assigned ISBN, cover design and interior layout, and a total of 10 books.
+They said I could get a free, assigned ISBN, cover design and interior layout, and a total of 10 free books.
 They said my book would be "available" in all 25,000 bookstores in the U.S. Later I learned that only meant someone could walk in and order it in a bookstore.
 Then I found out, for that same amount of money, if I had used my own ISBN, I could have received better cover design, better interior layout and at least 100 edited and delivered books.
 That vanity rep forgot to tell me that $999 vanity publisher package doesn't even include editing or shipping.
 And I didn't see my book on any bookshelf anywhere.
 I guess nation-wide distribution doesn't mean what they led me to believe."

 *Always be ready to pay more, and get less, with a package deal.